ASTRA: Communication-Efficient Acceleration for Multi-Device Transformer Inference: Empirical Evaluation

 \subsection{Experimental Setup}

 \textbf{Environment.} \pjn is implemented in PyTorch 2.5 and trained on a single L40S GPU with 40GB memory.
 For deployment, we simulate distributed inference on personal laptops provisioned with an NVIDIA 1660Ti GPU.
-We emulate a range of network conditions by enforcing bandwidth caps, enabling realistic evaluation under constrained environments.
-Unless stated otherwise, experiments use 4 devices.
+We emulate a range of network conditions by enforcing bandwidth caps, enabling evaluation under constrained environments.
+Unless stated otherwise, experiments use 4 devices in a homogeneous setting.
+We report results under heterogeneous settings in Appendix \ref{app:accuracy}.

-\textbf{Transformer Models.} We evaluate \pjn across both encoder and decoder Transformer architectures: For encoder architecture, we focus on vision tasks with Vision Transformer (ViT-Base)~\cite{dosovitskiy2020vit}.
-For decoder architecture, we conduct experiments on NLP tasks with GPT2-Small (GPT2-S) and GPT2-Medium (GPT2-M)~\cite{radford2019gpt}.
+\textbf{Transformer Models.} We evaluate \pjn across both encoder and decoder Transformer architectures: For encoder architecture, we focus on vision tasks with Vision Transformer (ViT-Base)~\citep{dosovitskiy2020vit}.
+For decoder architecture, we conduct experiments on NLP tasks with GPT2-Small (GPT2-S) and GPT2-Medium (GPT2-M)~\citep{radford2019gpt}.

 \textbf{Datasets and Metrics.} We evaluate \pjn on both vision and language tasks.
-For vision, we use CIFAR-100~\cite{krizhevsky2009lcifar} and ImageNet-1K~\cite{deng2009imagenet}, reporting top-1 classification accuracy.
-For language modeling, we perform next-word prediction using two datasets, English Wikipedia and Wikitext-103~\cite{merity2016wikitext}, and report perplexity (PPL; lower is better).
-The evaluation includes three settings: training and evaluating on Wikipedia, training and evaluating on Wikitext-103, and a zero-shot evaluation where the model is trained on Wikipedia but directly evaluated on the Wikitext-103 validation set without further fine-tuning.
-The last zero-shot setting follows the evaluation used in the original GPT2~\cite{radford2019gpt} and serves to assess the model’s generalization to unseen domains.
+For vision, we use CIFAR-100~\citep{krizhevsky2009lcifar} and ImageNet-1K~\citep{deng2009imagenet}, reporting top-1 classification accuracy.
+For language modeling, we perform next-word prediction using two datasets, English Wikipedia and Wikitext-103~\citep{merity2016wikitext}, and report perplexity (PPL; lower is better).
+The evaluation includes three settings: training and evaluating on Wikipedia~\citep{wikidump}, training and evaluating on Wikitext-103, and a zero-shot evaluation where the model is trained on Wikipedia but directly evaluated on the Wikitext-103 validation set without further fine-tuning.
+The last zero-shot setting follows the evaluation used in the original GPT2~\citep{radford2019gpt} and serves to assess the model’s generalization to unseen domains.
+All experiments are conducted with a fixed random seed (42) for reproducibility.
+To demonstrate the robustness of \pjn across different runs, results averaged over multiple seeds are reported in Appendix \ref{app:accuracy}.
+The memory cost analysis is included in Appendix \ref{app:memory}.